 The Science of Genetic-Based Nutrition

 You’ve already read about some of the many health benefits that come from understanding your genes better, but make sure you also become familiar with potential health implications.
 There are services out there claiming they have the most accurate DNA test results.
-When these results are based on questionable research criteria instead of well-researched genes and people use the information to make decisions regarding their nutrition, they can cause more harm than good.
+Unfortunately, results based on questionable research can cause misinformation, poor decision making and potential harm to an individual’s overall nutritional health.

 This is especially true if you took the test many years ago.
 Your body changes over time, which can alter how you metabolize food.
 Keep in mind that there will also always be emotional, social, economic, and environmental factors that affect a person’s chance of losing weight and achieving other health goals.
 In fact, a big part of how your genetic variants affect your body is how they are wired to adapt to certain environmental changes.